publications and articles

 Il teatro che da parola.
 Freak, mostri cyborg e altre narrazioni postumane

-(The theatre that speaks.
-Freaks, monsters, cyborgs and other posthuman narratives)
+Theatre that gives voice.
+Freaks, monsters, cyborgs and other posthuman narratives

 Carmen Pellegrinelli